Multi-Agent Diverse Generative Adversarial Networks: Experiments

-Figure~\ref{fig:pix2pixBag} shows generations for MAD-GAN and InfoGAN for the `edges to handbags' task, where given the edges of handbags, the objective is to generate real looking handbags.
-Clearly, each MAD-GAN generator is able to produce meaningful and diverse images in terms of `color', `texture', and `patterns'.
-However, InfoGAN generations are almost the same for all the three categorical code values.
+Fig.~\ref{fig:pix2pixBag} shows generations by MAD-GAN and InfoGAN for the {\em edges-to-handbags} task, where given the edges of handbags, the objective is to generate real looking handbags.
+Clearly, each MAD-GAN generator is able to produce meaningful images but different from remaining generators in terms of color, texture, and patterns.
+However, InfoGAN generations are almost the same for all the three categorical codes.
 The results shown for InfoGAN are obtained by not sharing the discriminator and Q network parameters.

-To make our baseline as strong as possible, we did some more experiments with InfoGAN for the `edges to handbags' task.
-For Figure~\ref{fig:pix2pixBag_infoGAN}, we did two experiments by sharing all the initial layers of the discriminator and Q network.
-In the first experiment, the input is categorical code besides the conditional image.
+To make our baseline as strong as possible, we did some more experiments with InfoGAN for the {\em edges-to-handbags} task.
+For Fig.~\ref{fig:pix2pixBag_infoGAN}, we did two experiments by sharing all the initial layers of the discriminator and Q network.
+In the first experiment, the input is the categorical code besides the conditional image.
 In the second experiment, noise is also added as an input.
-The architecture details are given in Section \ref{subsection:InfoArch}.
-In Figure \ref{fig:pix2pixBag_infoGAN}, we show the results of both these experiments side by side.
-There are still not many perceivable changes as we vary the categorical code values.
+The architecture details are given in Appendix~\ref{subsection:InfoArch}.
+In Fig.~\ref{fig:pix2pixBag_infoGAN}, we show the results of both these experiments side by side.
+There are not much perceivable changes as we vary the categorical code values.
 Generator simply learn to ignore the input noise as was also pointed by~\cite{isola2016image2image}.

-In addition, in Figure~\ref{fig:image2imageNight}, we show diverse generations using MAD-GAN for `night to day' task, where given night images of places, the objective is to generate their equivalent day images.
-The generated day images in Figure~\ref{fig:image2imageNight} differ in terms of lighting conditions, sky patterns, weather conditions, and many other minute yet useful cues.
+In addition, in Fig.~\ref{fig:image2imageNight}, we show diverse generations for the {\em night-to-day} task, where given night images of places, the objective is to generate their corresponding day images.
+As can be seen, the generated day images in Fig.~\ref{fig:image2imageNight} differ in terms of lighting conditions, sky patterns, weather conditions, and many other minute yet useful cues.

 [3]{ }